Raimundo Nina Rodrigues: Salvador: Tropicalist, Forensic Scientist, and Anthropologist

 "Considering the merit and qualifications demonstrated by Dr. Raymundo Nina Rodrigues in the competitive examination, I hereby appoint him to the position of assistant to the 2nd chair of clinical medicine at the Bahia School of Medicine, with the salary due to him.
 Palace of Rio de Janeiro, on September 6, 1889, the sixty-eighth of Independence and the Empire.
 With the signature of His Majesty the Emperor, Baron of Loreto.
 Fulfilled and recorded.
 Palace of the Presidency of Bahia, September 27, 1889, Almda Coreto.
 No. 2032.
 3rd of.
 Paid thirty thousand reis, Re. and Provincial B. September 27, 1889.
 The Faithful.
 A. Guimarães.
 The clerk.
 N. Carneiro da Rocha.
 Registered at fl 216 N of the book of imperial diplomas.
 Secretariat of the Government of Bahia, September 28, 1889.
 C. Seabra.
 Comply and register.
 Bahia and Faculty of Medicine September 28, 1889.
 Dr. José Olimpio.
 Took the oath and took office on September 28, 1889.
 Dr. T. A. Gaspar."de setembro de 1889.
 Dr. T. A. Gaspar."

 But his object of study and research lay outside the physical confines of the academic institution.
 Therefore, he refused to give up on the hardships of the population excluded from the center of power, no matter how much criticism he received.
 "Nina is crazy!
 He frequents Candomblés, sleeps with the inhaôs [sic], and eats the food of the orixás," was a typical remark from the petty squabbles of his fellow professors, as recounted by his disciple and admirer Estácio de Lima in the book "Old and New Nina."
 In his manuscripts, he emphasized the role of women in Candomblé circles, especially when discussing Salvador's best-known terreiros, located in the neighborhoods of Gantois, Engenho Velho, and Garcia.
 According to him, it was necessary to note that all these spaces were led by mothers-of-saints, citing the names of the mothers-of-saints Julia, Isabel, Livaldina, Thecla, the mother of Calçada do Bonfim, among others, reinforcing the idea that the "African Salvador" had many female leaders.

 In a time marked by racial intolerance, the professor at the Bahia School of Medicine demonstrated affection for Black culture and a scientific perspective on religions of African origin.
 He visited terreiros in Salvador and the Bahian Recôncavo region, using them as research sites.
-According to writer Lilia Schwarcz, Nina sought to make her theses not a personal matter, but a scientific subject, amply expanded upon in the bibliography of the time.
+According to writer Lilia Schwarcz, Nina sought to make his theses not a personal matter, but a scientific subject, amply expanded upon in the bibliography of the time.
 He never excluded the ideology of Black inferiority and, after his death, left a legacy as the founder of Brazilian anthropology, but also as the "first ethnographer of urban Brazil," for having left a "detailed and credible ethnography of Afro-Brazilian religion."